BenjaminWFox/website-2020/content/draft/tech/how-to-think-in-nextjs.md

 - You *do* have access to a whole new set of [APIs in Node.js](https://nodejs.org/docs/latest/api/)
 - You *can* include secret & sensitive information (API keys, connection strings, passwords, etc...) on the server

-This *also* means implementing functionality which may have had a common approach for SPAs now has multiple approaches to choose from depending on a variety of factors related to how you design your application.
+This *also* means implementing functionality which may have had a common approach for SPAs, [like Authentication](https://auth0.com/blog/ultimate-guide-nextjs-authentication-auth0/), now has multiple approaches to choose from depending on a variety of factors related to how you design your application.

 ## Execution Context

 The considerations I want to focus on all revolve around the fact that there is now a server you have to deal with.
+At the risk of sounding obvious, I think it's hard to overstate how important this is.

-I think it's hard to overstate how important this is!
 The biggest gotcha?

 **Adding a server adds an execution context**